 You will want to review any unclassified responses and classify them into an existing theme or create a new one.
 You can create a new theme, such as "All other responses", to capture the responses that don't fit into existing themes.

-- Set the Show responses from dropdown to Uncategorized to show all unclassified responses.
+- Set the Theme filter dropdown in the Responses section to Unclassified to show all unclassified responses.

-- Give the new theme a label, e.g. "All other responses" and click OK.
+- Give the new theme a label, e.g., "All other responses" and hit Enter.

 It's important to give any automatic classification a quality check before reporting on your analysis.
-A quick way of doing that is to select a theme from the Show responses from dropdown, and quickly scan through.
+A quick way of doing that is to select a theme from the Theme filter and quickly scan through for a quality check.

-If there are more than a few items that you need to reclassify into an entirely different theme, assign them all to the "Uncategorized" theme.
+If there are more than a few items that you need to reclassify into an entirely different theme, drag them all to the "Unclassified" theme.
 Then click Classify again to re-run the AI theme assignments.
-This will only classify the unclassified items, it won't reclassify things that are already assigned to a theme.
+This will only classify the unclassified items; it won't reclassify things that are already assigned to a theme.

-Below, I've selected the "Brand Preference" theme from Show responses from and can see that there are some items, such as "People who drink Pepsi Light prefer the less chemically taste", that is better placed in another theme.
+Below, I've selected the "Brand loyalty" theme and can see that there are some items, such as "drink for the enjoyment and the fun it brings", that are better placed in another theme.

 - Select the text response.

-You can delete existing themes and reclassify them into an existing theme by right-clicking and selecting Delete and Reclassify as (and then selecting the theme to classify into), or delete a theme altogether by right-clicking and selecting Delete.
+To rename a theme, right-click and select Rename (F2).
+You can delete existing themes and reclassify them into an existing theme by right-clicking and selecting Delete and Reclassify as (and then selecting the theme to classify into), or delete a theme altogether by right-clicking and selecting Delete (Del).

-Alternatively, you can add more themes manually, or run the Create function again to create additional themes using AI.
-See the Create Additional Themes section below for more information.
+Alternatively, you can add more themes manually by clicking + Add New Theme or run the Create function again to create additional themes using AI.

 Once you're happy with the classification, click Save in the bottom right corner.
 This will take you back to Displayr's main Edit mode interface.
 A new classified variable set will appear in the Data Sources tree next to your original text variable and have "Categorized" in the name.

-You can use our Sort by algorithms to help you manually classify remaining text data into existing themes.
+You can use our Similarity algorithms to help you manually classify remaining text data into existing themes.
+This can be accessed via the Show response similarity to theme or text button:

-- Enter a keyword or phrase that you want to find similar matches for in the Fuzzy sort on field.
+- Enter a keyword or phrase that you want to find similar matches for in the search field.

 The responses will update to show an orange bar to the left of the text.
 The length of the bar indicates the match level, so the longer the bar, the better the match.

-To assign the fuzzy match results to an existing theme:
+To assign the results to an existing theme:

 - Select the response(s) from the pane on the right that you want to classify.